-Heating and Hot Wate r Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+at the heating and hot water systems have been dance with all relevant regulations and thereafter regular basis.
+Er should be tested and serviced by a Oftec oil eer on an annual basis to ensure their safe and n. r